 Systems thinking helps nurses more effectively implement change and act more in tune with the larger processes of organizational change.
 This type of thinking adds to the effective prevention of errors in practice, improvements in delegation and priority setting, and enhanced problem solving and quality improvement initiatives.
 Informatics leverages technology to mitigate inefficiency for the clinical environment.

 Consider the improvement of technology within an organization.
 Nurses working in nursing informatics are thriving in healthcare.
 Two major roles seem to have emerged in the arena—the clinician who utilizes health information technology and the specialist who creates, facilitates, tests and implements new information technology.
 Both are essential roles (Brent, 2019).

 According to the American Nursing Association (ANA), some of the major functional areas for specialists in nursing informatics include:

-Most answers would be, of course, yes.
+When considering the role informatics plays within an organization, it can successfully improve patient care.
 However, if the system is ill-fitted and outdated, as well as non-efficient then technology improvement is a moot point and a waste of resources.
 Technology can be a modality that improves the process, albeit the system must be in sync with the changes.
 The upgrades must be unilateral within the organization in order to achieve optimal quality and patient outcomes.
 Leadership within the organization is the focal point to recognize how to accurately leverage technology and understanding the metrics that provide insight to the health of the organization.
 Outcome metrics are what matters.
 All organizations must evaluate and consider a measurement strategy as a whole.
 Leadership determines and considers what types of data are needed, how to collect and analyze it.
 All of the process improvement underpins a just culture of safety and civility.